-The Site received radiologically contaminated materials from the processing of uranium ore for the Manhattan Engineering District and the U.S. Atomic Energy Commission (AEC), in addition to receiving municipal, demolition, and other waste.
-The U.S. Nuclear Regulatory Commission (NRC), as successor to the AEC, reported that parts of the Site were radiologically contaminated when soil mixed with leached barium sulfate residues (LBSR) was brought to the landfill and reportedly used as cover for landfilling operations at the Site in 1973.
-The U.S. Nuclear Regulatory Commission (NRC), as successor to the AEC, commissioned a radiological study that ultimately confirmed the presence of two distinct radiological areas at the Site.
-The USEPA added the Site to the National Priorities List in 1990.
+The site received radiologically contaminated materials from the processing of uranium ore for the Manhattan Engineering District and the U.S. Atomic Energy Commission (AEC), in addition to receiving municipal, demolition, and other waste.
+The U.S. Nuclear Regulatory Commission (NRC), as successor to the AEC, reported that parts of the site were radiologically contaminated when soil mixed with leached barium sulfate residues (LBSR) was brought to the landfill and reportedly used as cover for landfilling operations at the site in 1973.
+The NRC commissioned a radiological study that ultimately confirmed the presence of two distinct radiological areas at the site.
+The USEPA added the site to the National Priorities List in 1990.

-On 3 March 1993, the USEPA and the Respondents (at that time Laidlaw Waste Systems [Bridgeton], Inc.; Rock Road Industries, Inc.; Cotter Corporation [N.S.L.]; and the U.S. Department of Energy [DOE]) entered into an Administrative Order on Consent (AOC) for performance of a Remedial Investigation/Feasibility Study (RI/FS) for OU-1.
-Between 1994 and 2006, the OU-1 Respondents performed multiple investigations at the Site, including the collection and analysis of waste and soil samples and the monitoring of surface water, sediments, groundwater, and air quality.
-The results of these evaluations were summarized in the Remedial Investigation Report (Engineering Management Support, Inc. [EMSI] 2000), Baseline Risk Assessment (Auxier & Associates, Inc. [Auxier] 2000), and Feasibility Study Report (EMSI 2006) reports.
+On 3 March 1993, the USEPA and the Respondents (at that time Laidlaw Waste Systems [Bridgeton], Inc.; Rock Road Industries, Inc.; Cotter Corporation [N.S.L.]; and the DOE) entered into an Administrative Order on Consent (AOC) for performance of a Remedial Investigation/Feasibility Study (RI/FS) for OU-1.
+Between 1994 and 2006, the OU-1 Respondents performed multiple investigations at the site, including the collection and analysis of waste and soil samples and the monitoring of surface water, sediments, groundwater, and air quality.
+The results of these evaluations were summarized in the Remedial Investigation Report (Engineering Management Support,

+Inc. [EMSI] 2000), Baseline Risk Assessment (Auxier & Associates, Inc. [Auxier] 2000), and Feasibility Study Report (EMSI 2006) reports.
 Based on these reports, the USEPA issued a proposed plan for OU-1 (and OU-2) in June 2006 (USEPA 2006) and, in May 2008, selected a remedial action (RA) for OU-1 in a Record of Decision (ROD) (USEPA 2008).

 In the 2008 ROD, the USEPA selected a capping remedy for OU-1.
 As a result of stakeholder and community concerns following the 2008 ROD, the USEPA determined that further evaluation of remedial alternatives was warranted.
-Other actions have been taken at the Site since 2008, which include the following:
+Other actions that have been taken at the site since 2008 include the following:

-- Preparation of a Supplemental Feasibility Study (EMSI et al. 2011) - Installation of a non-combustible cover (NCC) over portions of Area 1 and Area 2 - Development and implementation of an Incident Management Plan - Installation of engineering controls and other active measures in the North Quarry of the Bridgeton Landfill (OU-2) in response to a subsurface reaction in the South Quarry portion of Bridgeton Landfill - Air monitoring on and around the perimeter of the Site - An investigation of the extent of radiologically impacted material (RIM) in Area 1 (Feezor Engineering 2014 and EMSI et al. 2016) - An Isolation Barrier Alternatives Analysis (EMSI et al. 2014) - Additional characterization of Area 1 and Area 2 - Preparation of a Remedial Investigation Addendum (EMSI 2018), an updated Baseline Risk Assessment (Auxier 2018), and a Final Feasibility Study (EMSI et al. 2018) for OU-1
+- Preparation of a Supplemental Feasibility Study (EMSI et al. 2011) - Installation of a non-combustible cover (NCC) over portions of Area 1 and Area 2 - Development and implementation of an Incident Management Plan - Installation of engineering controls and other active measures in the North Quarry of the Bridgeton Landfill (OU-2) in response to a subsurface reaction in the South Quarry portion of Bridgeton Landfill - Air monitoring on and around the perimeter of the site - An investigation of the extent of radiologically impacted material (RIM) in Area 1 (Feezor Engineering 2014 and EMSI et al. 2016) - An Isolation Barrier Alternatives Analysis (EMSI et al. 2014) - Additional characterization of Area 1 and Area 2 - Preparation of a Remedial Investigation Addendum (EMSI 2018a), an updated Baseline Risk Assessment (Auxier 2018), and a Final Feasibility Study (FFS) (EMSI 2018b) for OU-1